 Your lecturer/tutor can be contacted via the email system on the portal.
-Name Email Christopher Rayner chris.rayner@griffithcollege.edu.au
+Name Email Philip Thomas phto@portal.griffithcollege.edu.au

 Staff Consultation

 Your lecturer/tutor is available each week for consultation outside of normal class times.
 Times that your lecturer/tutor will be available for consultation will be given in the first week of lectures.
 A list of times and rooms will be published on the Griffith College Portal under the "myTimetable" link.